Sociology ,Minor

 Community, Gender, Race, Relations Culture, Workplace, dynamics, social change

-Complementing your studies with valuable knowledge of contemporary social issues will help you understand social change, as well as the social causes and consequences of human behavior.
+Complement your studies with valuable knowledge of contemporary social issues.
+You'll understand social change, as well as the social causes and consequences of human behavior.

 The minor program in sociology provides an exceptional balance to studies in psychology, communication, education, business and nursing through basic coursework that explores social institutions and issues related to social change and social behavior.